California Salmon

 Every salmon run in California faces challenges.
 In some rivers, especially where dams are coming down, there’s new hope for reintroduction and future natural abundance.
 But the Central Valley system, which once produced the Fall Run salmon that we are allowed to harvest in the commercial ocean fishery, can no longer support a reliable fishery.
 Salmon are resilient; they’ve adapted for thousands of years, but when water management and inland trade-offs destroy the conditions they need, too few make it to the ocean and to the fleet and communities that depend on them.

-THE LONG ROAD BACK:
+THE LONG ROAD BACK

 PCFFA is in this fight for the long haul, working to rebuild meaningful salmon access and harvest for California’s commercial ocean fleet.
 We are working toward smarter water management that reflects real salmon needs for out-migration and return, and measures success by strong, harvestable ocean abundance.
 We support targeted work that helps salmon survive while focusing on rebuilding production through reintroduction and hatchery reform.